MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 These $y$ and $z$ are feasible solutions, and therefore show a contradiction in our initial assumption that $x^\*$ is an extreme point; the claim is therefore verified.

-#### General graphs
 For general graphs, we have the same problem with odd cycles as for matchings.
 But the situation is actually even worse in this case, as the problem is NP-hard for general graphs, and we do not expect to have efficient algorithms for it.
+Still, we'll see an [approximation algorithm](#vertex-cover-for-general-graphs) later on.

 ## Duality